-Submission Deadline: August 29, 2016 The third Amartya Sen Prize is soliciting papers on the non-revenue impact of curbing illicit financial flows.
-Poor populations are hurt when rich individuals and multinational corporations surreptitiously shift trillions of dollars in wealth and profits out of less developed countries.
-One harm arises from the loss of tax revenues incurred […]
+Submission Deadline: August 29, 2016 ASAP, Global Financial Integrity and the Yale Global Justice Program are soliciting original essays of ca. 7,000 to 9,000 words on the non-revenue impact of curbing illicit financial flows for the third annual Amartya Sen Prize.
+Poor populations are hurt when rich individuals and multinational corporations surreptitiously shift trillions of dollars […]

 Below are videos from the recent Global Justice Post-2015 Conference held at Yale University, from October 30th to November 1st.
 The conference was co-hosted by ASAP, the Yale Global Justice Program (GJP), and Global Financial Integrity.
 Special thanks to Yale GJP Fellow Alexandre Sayegh for filming the videos.